Contact Us

 Upon successful completion of the program, graduates should be able to:

-- Describe and perform tasks related to common business practices within the foodservice
+- Describe and perform tasks related to common business practices in the culinary industry, including inventory, menu planning, cost control, and food purchasing.

-- Seek employment in retail, commercial and institutional food service settings in entry-level job positions.
+- Seek entry-level positions in commercial and institutional food service settings.

 Career Outlook & Employment Opportunities